 They avoided situations that would put them alone with a woman - lunch, a counseling session, even a ride to an auditorium or an airport.
 On the road, they roomed in close proximity to each other as an added margin of social control.
 And always, they prayed for supernatural assistance in keeping them "clean."

-In 2017, The Washington Post resurrected a 2012 piece on Vice President Mike Pence, where he said he never eats alone with a woman other than his wife.
-Clearly, he was referring to the Billy Graham Rule.
-Not surprisingly, the public met Pence's statement with mockery and criticized the practice as sexist and demeaning toward women.
+In 2017, the Washington Post resurrected a 2012 piece on Vice President Mike Pence, where he said he never eats alone with a woman other than his wife - he was referring to the Billy Graham Rule.
+The public met Pence's statement with mockery, and criticized the practice as sexist and demeaning toward women.

 His remark sparked a debate about discrimination, faith, propriety, and the sexualization of women.
 Social media spread the fire.
 The public felt his comment portrayed women as temptresses, and men as weak-willed beings unable to resist their sexual urges.